 Colleen Patrick-Goudreau, the host of the Food for Thought podcast and a recognized vegan author, educator and thought leader, is now leading her own vegan trips.
 Colleen began by hosting one of the Vegano Italiano trips (now Vegan Travel Club).

 In 2017, she created her own travel company, CPG Trips, and led a vegan tour of Thailand.
 In December of 2018, she led a magical vegan Christmas trip to France and Germany, and in June 2019, Colleen led an expedition to Rwanda to meet the gorillas!

 So what's next?
-Upcoming trips with Colleen include Japan in April 2021, Tuscany in May/June 2021 and South Africa in September 2021.
+Upcoming trips with Colleen include the enchanting Dordogne, France in 2021, magical Tuscany in October 2021 and Botswana and South Africa in December 2021.

 If you've checked the the CPG Trips itineraries mentioned above, the World Vegan Travel itineraries will look very familiar.
 That's because World Vegan Travel is the company that Colleen Patrick-Goudreau is working with to create her CPG Trips.
 World Vegan Travel is looking to collaborate with other vegan celebrities and influencers, though, so keep an eye out for more tours from them!